yehia67/documentation/iri/0.1/references/zmq-events.md

-# ZMQ events

-This table contains the ZMQ events that the IRI publishes and that clients can subscribe to.
+**This table contains the zero message queue (ZMQ) events that the IRI publishes and that clients can subscribe to.**

 All events that you subscribe to must be in lowercase letters except the trytes of the address event, which must be in uppercase letters.